scotws/crude65816/README.md

 ```

 You an either "run" or "step" the default monitor program.
 That doesn't do jack
 at the moment, really, but will in the future.
-PRE-ALPHA, remember?
+ALPHA, remember?
 There is a
 discussion of the program [at 6502.org]
 (http://forum.6502.org/viewtopic.php?f=8&t=3306).